Xbox 360 technical problems: November 2006 patch

 An update patch released on November 1, 2006 was reported to "brick" consoles, rendering them useless.
-The most obvious issue occurs after the installation of the patch, after which the console immediately reboots and shows an error message.
-Usually, error code E71 is shown during or directly after the booting animation.
+The most obvious issue occurred after the installation of the patch, after which the console immediately rebooted and showed an error message.
+Usually, error code E71 was shown during or directly after the booting animation.

 In response to the November 2006 update error that "bricked" his console, a California man filed a class action lawsuit against Microsoft in Washington federal court in early December 2006.
-The lawsuit seeks $5 million in damages and the free repair of any console rendered unusable by the update.
+The lawsuit sought $5 million in damages and the free repair of any console rendered unusable by the update.
 This was the second such lawsuit filed against Microsoft, the first having been filed in December 2005, shortly after the 360's launch.
 Following Microsoft's extension of the Xbox 360 warranty to a full year, from the previous 90 days, the California man's attorney confirmed to the Seattle Post Intelligencer that the lawsuit had been resolved under confidential terms.

 "New Xbox Experience"

 On November 19, 2008, Microsoft released the "New Xbox Experience" (NXE).
-This update provided streaming Netflix capability and avatars; however, some users have reported the update has caused their consoles to not properly read optical media.
-Others have reported that the update has disabled audio through HDMI connections.
-A Microsoft spokesperson stated the company is "aware that a handful of Xbox LIVE users are experiencing audio issues, and are diligently monitoring this issue and working towards a solution."
+This update provided streaming Netflix capability and avatars; however, some users reported the update caused their consoles to not properly read optical media.
+Others reported that the update disabled audio through HDMI connections.
+A Microsoft spokesperson stated the company was "aware that a handful of Xbox LIVE users are experiencing audio issues, and are diligently monitoring this issue and working towards a solution."
 Microsoft released a patch on February 3, 2009 for the HDMI audio issues.